 His experimentation in the conjoining of different materials resulted in projects such as Veranda or 720.
 In both armchair designs, Zalszupin explores the possibilities of stretching leather over wooden frames.
 He exposes the connecting joints and elements of the structures, creating an intriguing visual element.

-In his flagship project entitled Dinamarquesa or Danish Zalszupin again played with the idea of a wooden structure and leather seat, which is pulled across the frame.
-However, in this model he placed a more emphasis on the elegance of the silhouette.
+In his flagship project entitled Dinamarquesa or Danish Zalszupin again played with the idea of a wooden structure and leather seat pulled across the frame.
+However, in this model, he placed more emphasis on the elegance of the silhouette.
 His attention to detail and high-quality materials are reminiscent of jewellery, the lower part of its supporting legs are wrapped in what seem to be metal bracelets.
 The connecting joints are not exposed, yet there is a well-thought-out frame and distinctively curved armrests.
-Dinamarquesa may be the embodiment of what is best in Zalszupin's designs: where discipline meets the beauty of a liberated, clear line resulting in a harmonious whole which is full of emotion.
+Dinamarquesa may be the embodiment of what is best in Zalszupin's designs: where discipline meets the beauty of a liberated, clear line resulting in a harmonious whole that is full of emotion.

 The crisis of the 1980s profoundly affected the performance of Forsa group.
 The design team abandoned the company at the end of the decade.
-Oswaldo Mellone and Paulo Jorge Pedreira opened their individual offices and Jorge Zalszupin dedicated himself exclusively to architecture, an activity he never left.
+Oswaldo Mellone and Paulo Jorge Pedreira opened their offices, and Jorge Zalszupin dedicated himself exclusively to architecture, an activity he never left.

-Martin Eisler (Vienna, Austria, 1913 - São Paulo, Brazil, 1977), was an architect and furniture designer.
+Martin Eisler (Vienna, Austria, 1913 - São Paulo, Brazil, 1977) was an architect and furniture designer.
 He was part of a group of European architects and designers who left Europe during the chaos of the Second World War and went to live and work in Brazil.
-Eisler stood out amongst this group of creatives, his work was at the forefront of modern furniture design in Brazil which flourished through the 50s and 60s in the region.
-The work of Martin Eisler in partnership with Carlo Hauner (1927-1996) was of particular significance.
+Eisler stood out amongst this group of creatives.
+His work was at the forefront of modern furniture design in Brazil, which flourished through the 50s and 60s.
+Eisler's work in partnership with Carlo Hauner (1927-1996) was of particular significance.

 Eisler left Europe in 1938 due to the rise of fascist regimes.
-He first lived in Argentina, where he was settled and worked as an architect, set designer and interior designer, he opened up an interior design firm Interieur Forma.
+He first lived in Argentina, where he was settled and worked as an architect, set designer, and interior designer.
+Eisler opened up an interior design firm Interieur Forma.
 In 1940, he married Rosl Wolf, the daughter of German immigrants.

 Born in Brescia in 1927, Carlo Hauner studied technical drawing and drawing at the Brera Academy in Milan, Italy.
-In 1948 he successfully participated in the Venice Biennale after which he moved to Brazil, where he dedicated himself to the design of textile, ceramics, furniture and architecture.
-In only a very short time he founded a furniture production company and purchased a factory from Lina Bo Bardi and her husband Pietro Bardi, renaming it Móveis Artesanal.
+In 1948 he successfully participated in the Venice Biennale, after which he moved to Brazil, where he dedicated himself to the design of textile, ceramics, furniture, and architecture.
+After purchasing a factory from Lina Bo Bardi and her husband Pietro Bardi, he quickly founded a furniture production company, renaming it Móveis Artesanal.

 In 1953 Hauner met Martin Eisler, who was looking for help to produce furniture for the home of his brother-in-law, Ernesto Wolf.
-Eisler reached out to Hauner and the rest is history.
-The two men connected and with Wolf's financial backing, they opened Galeria Artesanal (a store for their company Móveis Artesenal) on a busy street in São Paulo.
+Eisler reached out to Hauner, marking the beginning of a flourishing partnership.
+The two men connected, and with Wolf's financial backing, they opened Galeria Artesanal (a store for their company Móveis Artesanal) on a busy street in São Paulo.

-Being highly ambitious and with an eye on the international market as well as the upcoming office market, Móvies Artesanal later changed into Forma.
+Being highly ambitious and with an eye on the international market and the upcoming office market, Móvies Artesanal later changed into Forma.
 Along with Oca, Forma became one of the biggest names in Brazilian furniture production.
-Even managing to attract an exclusive license to sell Knoll furniture bringing big names in international design such as Mies Van Der Rohe, Charles Eames and Harry Bertoia to the Brazilian furniture market.
-Hauner and Eisler's designs are characterized by the use of Brazilian woods, thin tubular frames and a range from furniture, to ceramics and textiles.
+Eisler attracted exclusive license to sell Knoll furniture, bringing big names in international design such as Mies Van Der Rohe, Charles Eames, and Harry Bertoia to the Brazilian furniture market.
+Hauner and Eisler's designs are characterized by Brazilian woods, thin tubular frames, and range from furniture to ceramics and textiles.
 Some of their most famous designs are the "rib" lounge chair, the "concha/haia" chair or "reversible" lounge chair, both shown in this exhibition.
-In 1958 Hauner decided to return to Italy to open Forma di Brescia, which catered to i.g. the embassy of Brazil in Rome and Vatican City.
-Eventually Hauner sold his part of the company, leaving Eisler solely at the helm, to focus himself on painting and the making of wine on Salina, a little isle just above Sicily.
-After a full life the artist, designer and serial entrepreneur died in 1997.
+In 1958 Hauner decided to return to Italy to open Forma di Brescia, which catered to, e.g., the embassy of Brazil in Rome and Vatican City.
+Eventually, Hauner sold his part of the company, leaving Eisler solely at the helm to paint and make wine on Salina, a little isle just above Sicily.
+After a fulfilled life, the artist, designer, and serial entrepreneur died in 1997.
 Forma prospered during the 60's and 70's, until Martin Eisler died in 1977.
-His original company in Argentina still exists and at the moment is the sole heir to Hauner and Eisler's Heritage.
-Although Hauner and Eisler designed and produced many pieces, the depth and quality of their work that is reaching the waterfront is still only the tip of the iceberg.
+His original company in Argentina still exists and, at the moment, is the sole heir to Hauner and Eisler's Heritage.
+Although Hauner and Eisler designed and produced many pieces, the depth and quality of their work outlined is only the beginning of their lasting impact on the design world.

 In 1955, he resigned from Forma, and returned to Rio de Janeiro.
 Eager to commercialize the production of Brazilian design he opened Oca in 1955.
-The decades of the 50s and 60s were particularly prolific for Rodrigues, he designed the armchairs Mole, Lúcio Costa and Oscar Niemeyer.
-A variation of the Mole armchair was awarded the first prize at the Concorso Internazionale Del Mobile in1961 in Italy.
-His design was chosen from a list of 400 designers, and the victory confirmed his international status as a world class designer.
-The chair was then produced in Italy by the ISA and exported to several countries under the name Sheriff.
+The decades of the 50s and 60s were particularly prolific for Rodrigues.
+He designed the Mole armchairs, and a variation of the Mole armchair was awarded first at the Concorso Internazionale Del Mobile in1961 in Italy.
+His design was chosen from a list of 400 designers, and this victory confirmed his international status as a world-class designer.
+The ISA produced the chair in Italy and exported to several countries under the name Sheriff.
 It was comfortable and robust and was considered a symbol of national design.
-The desire to conceive a furniture that expressed national identity was expressed by Rodrigues himself and emphasized by several scholars, who associate the armchair with a Brazilian way of sitting, with ideas such as laziness and relaxation, and emphasize the harmony of Rodrigues' furniture with the relaxation, informality and contestation of a new lifestyle of the youth of the 1960s; many have interpreted his work as an exemplar of Brazilian singularity
+Rodrigues intended to design a piece of furniture that expressed national identity.
+The armchair was associated with a Brazilian way of sitting, inspired by the relaxed and lethargic Brazillian lifestyle.
+His work is said to have emphasized the relaxation, informality, and rejection of a new lifestyle of the 1960's youth.
+Many believe that Rodrigues was successful in his endeavour to symbolize the Brazilian identity.

-The CD-7 or Lucio Costa chair, was made of solid wood with straw seat and named after the architect, who was a great promoter of Rodrigues' work.
-The PL-7Jockey PL-7Jockey or Oscar Niemeyer armchair, was also constructed with a wooden frame and braided straw arms carved as unique pieces, with an anatomical design, and constructed through thoughtful consideration of Lucio Costa's work, although similarities with works of the Danish architect and designer Finn Juhl (1912-1989) can also be seen.
+The CD-7, or Lucio Costa chair, was made of solid wood with straw seat and named after the architect, a great promoter of Rodrigues' work.
+The PL-7Jockey PL-7Jockey, or Oscar Niemeyer armchair, was also constructed with a wooden frame.
+This chair has braided straw arms carved as unique pieces, with an anatomical design, and constructed through thoughtful consideration of Lucio Costa's work.
+However, influences from the works of the Danish architect and designer Finn Juhl (1912-1989) can also be seen in the design.

-In 1958 Sergio received an invitation to conceptualize pieces of furniture for the national congress building in Brasilia, then under construction.
-For the waiting room, he designed the PO-3armchair, which was later named Beto, and was composed of a chrome frame, hardwood arms and seat and a foam backrest.
-In 1960 he worked on a project with Oscar Niemeyer (1907-2012) and built the table Itamaraty, for the Ministry of Foreign Affairs of Brasilia.
+In 1958, Sergio received an invitation to conceptualize pieces of furniture for the, then under construction, national congress building in Brasilia.
+For the waiting room, he designed the PO-3armchair, which was later named Beto.
+Beto was composed of a chrome frame, hardwood arms and seat, and a foam backrest.
+In 1960 he worked on a project with Oscar Niemeyer (1907-2012) and built the table Itamaraty for Brasilia's Ministry of Foreign Affairs.

-At the invitation of Darcy Ribeiro, then rector of UnB, he created in 1962 the seats of the Candangos auditorium, designed by architect Alcides da Rocha Miranda (1909-2001).
+Darcy Ribeiro, then rector of UnB, invited Rodrigues to design the seats of the Candangos Auditorium, a building designed by the architect Alcides da Rocha Miranda (1909-2001).
 A similar design of his is the armchair created in 1965 for the Auditorium Instituto dos Arquitectos do Brasil (IAB/DF), in Brasília, which gained an honorable mention in the IAB contest that year, and was used in several Brazilian auditoriums, such as the Anhembi and the São Paulo State Research Support Foundation (Fapesp).

-Another famous armchair was the Tonico, created in 1963 for the company Meia-Pataca, with a roll pad for a neck support, supported by adjustable straps.
+Another famous armchair was the Tonico, created in 1963 for Meia-Pataca, with a roll pad for neck support supported by adjustable straps.
 In 1973 he designed the Lightweight Kilin PL-104 armchair, made of solid wood and canvas or leather for the seat and backrest.

 In the 1980s, he developed projects for hotels, such as the DAAV chair and the Júlia armchair.
-In the 1990s he continued to design furniture, such as the Chico and adolpho chairs, made for the meeting room of Editora Bloch.
-The irreverence that marks his projects he maintains throughout the 50-year span of his uninterrupted career.
+In the 1990s, he continued to design furniture, such as the Chico and Adolpho chairs, made for the meeting room of Editora Bloch.
+Rodrigues remained consistent in his design style throughout his 50-year career.

-After the examination of his vast production of furniture it is obvious Rodrigues preferred choice of material was wood, which he often combined with leather or straw and other natural fibers, such as cotton or canvas and occasionally with metal.
-Oca, which started as a modest interior architecture studio is of great significance when discussing the development of modern furniture in Brazil.
-It contributed to the acceptance of contemporary design in the market stimulated by the new wave of modernization experienced in the national architecture of Brazil in the mid-twentieth century.
+Upon examination, it is evident that Rodrigues' preferred choice of material was wood, which he often combined with leather or straw and other natural fibers, such as cotton or canvas, and occasionally with metal.
+Oca, which started as a modest interior architecture studio, is now held in high esteem and is often referred to when discussing the development of modern furniture in Brazil.
+Oca integrated contemporary design into the new wave of modernization that Brazil experienced in the mid-twentieth century.